fvanroie/MqttClientPlugin/README.md

 - Share examples on how to use the MqttPlugin in Rainmeter skins
 - File a Bug Report
 - Feature requests

+## Support

+For support using MqttClient Plugin, please join the [#hasp-lvgl channel](https://discord.gg/VCWyuhF) on Discord.